orsonteodoro/gcf2/profiles/gaming/README.md

    when _FORTIFY_SOURCE is default on or enabled explicitly.
- - Using -Ofast or -ffast-math may compromise the integrity of mathematical models.  -Ofast should be disabled when real world losses are possible like use of finance mathematical models (spread sheets, JavaScript based finance calculators, etc) or safety-critical packages.
+ - Using -Ofast or -ffast-math may compromise the integrity of mathematical models.  -Ofast should be disabled when real world losses are possible like use of finance mathematical models (spreadsheets, JavaScript based finance calculators, POS systems, etc) or safety-critical packages.

 ## FPS tolerance for competitive play